 Education has an impact

 According to the adolescent health and lifestyle survey 2019 smoking among parents continues to decrease.
 In 2019, 55 % of young people reported that their father had never smoked during their lifetime.
 The corresponding figure for mothers was 72 %.
 All in all, it is rare that a young person is exposed to tobacco smoke for more than an hour per day.

-In 2019, there continued to be great difference between schools in the prevalence of smoking: 18.5 per cent of young people attending vocational institutes smoked, whereas only 2.8 per cent of secondary school students smoked.
-5.6 per cent of 8th and 9th graders at comprehensive school smoked.
+According to the School Health Promotion study, in 2021, there continued to be great difference between schools in the prevalence of smoking: 18 per cent of young people attending vocational institutes smoked, whereas only 2 per cent of secondary school students smoked.
+5 per cent of 8th and 9th graders at comprehensive school smoked.

 Want to quit smoking?